JoshWComeau

 Imagine if I had said something like this:

 The designer might wonder, “is this actually a hard thing, or are they making excuses because they don't want to deal with it?”.
-They might think we're just giving them a canned line, so that we can get back to other work that interests us more.
+They might think we're giving them a canned line, so that we can get back to other work that interests us more.

 This is how trust is made or broken.
-Designers often work with many different developers; they can tell which developers are making an earnest effort to implement their feedback, and which ones aren't interested.
+Designers typically work with many different developers; they can tell which developers are making an earnest effort to implement their feedback, and which ones aren't interested.

 It's important that we establish a trusting relationship, because these are the same people we'll be talking with when we're a week from a deadline and we need to make hard choices about scope.